ttgc/TtgcBot/README.md

 Unlink a character previously linked with character link command, if not provided, unlink the character linked to you (and selected) <br/>
 Alias : `unassign`
 - `/(character|char) select <charkey>` (PJ only) <br/>
 Select an other character.
-For selecting a character, you'll need to be linked first to this character with the `link` command. `character select` allow you to switch from a character to an other.
+For selecting a character, you'll need to be linked first to this character with the `link` command. `character select` allow you to switch from a character to an other. <br/>
+Alias : `switch`
 - `/(character|char) roll <stat> [<+|-> <expression>]` (PJ only) <br/>
 Roll a dice in the given statistic and adding bonus or substracting malus if provided, the bonus/malus is formatted as for classical roll command and can be a complex expression such as `1d10-1d8+...`.
 The result will tell you if the action is a success or not, according to the rules of TTGC game. <br/>
 Alias : `r`